alphabetakatja/finalproject/README.md

 A single-page platform for womxn developers built with React, where users can choose their role (mentor/mentee), find a mentor or a mentee, request a mentorship, chat and share job offers with each other.

-Technologies used: React.js, Redux, socket.io, PostgreSQL, Node.js ... and of course JavaScript and CSS.
+Technologies used: React.js, Redux, socket.io, PostgreSQL, Node.js

 This project was build within 12 days of learning React.js and Redux by doing and coding.
 The result represents core features of a social network.

-For me this was a good opportunity to gather more practical experience with asychronous JavaScript (using Promises and async/await) as well as with database queries - and to explore React, a very powerful framework for buildung single-site applications.
+For me this was a good opportunity to gather more practical experience with asychronous JavaScript (using Promises and async/await) as well as with database queries - and to explore React, a very powerful framework for building single-page applications.

 ## App Features in details